Apply for a gambling premises licence

 Environmental Health Department

-Once you have submitted your application, you need to complete and notify thein the following ways:
+Once you have submitted your application, you need to publish notice of your application in the following ways:

 2. A notice in a newspaper or newsletter of local relevance, on at least one occasion within ten days of the application being made.
 This should contain the same information as the notice placed on the premises.

-3. A notice to all responsible authorities within seven days of the application being made (unless made online) using,for individual applicants or for an organisation of multiple persons.
+A copy of the application must be sent to all responsible authorities within seven days of the application being made (unless made online).
+The responsible authorities are:

 If valid representations are received a committee hearing will be held to determine whether the application is granted or rejected.